ToviasM/omniverse-ai-chat-flow/README.md

     ```

 ## Usage
+1. Setup your .env file to incorporate your API keys.

-1. Update the configuration files located in the `configs` directory to match your setup.
+3. Update the configuration files located in the `configs` directory to match your setup.

-2. Run the application:
+4. Run the application:
     ```sh
     python main.py
     ```

-3. Use the GUI to configure AI, audio, and network settings.
+5. Use the GUI to configure AI, audio, and network settings.

     - **AI Config**: Set the chat model, module, speech model, system message, transcribe model, and voice.
     - **Audio Config**: Set the audio device, filename, path, recording key, and sample rate.
     - **Network Config**: Set the base URL, endpoint, folder path, and instance name.

-4. Use the buttons at the bottom of the GUI to:
+6. Use the buttons at the bottom of the GUI to:
     - **Test AI Response**: Test the AI's response.
     - **Audio Playback**: Test audio playback.
     - **Go Live**: Start live audio recording and interaction.